top of page

 PART 2

-Part two of this article, continues looking at the history of the English Legal system.
+A Brief History of English Legal System, part two, continues looking at the history of the English Legal system.
 We have observed in the earlier article that senior judges from a British court comprehend existing legal framework and then they create law based on legal decree.
 This is unlike most European countries, where judges comprehend the legal code itself and they do not go about creating a new improved version of the existing law.
 Further, in the United Kingdom, the work of senior judges is used by junior judges in the lower courts, even after decades of established legislation, to take legal decisions, and pass a ruling on individual cases.
 This is especially important because in a way English judges have created a trail of legal reference points which came together to form the robust ‘British legal framework’ in its entirety.

 In the ancient times, the monarchy used to issue a summons for the Defendant to appear in the court.
 The law suit (writ) or legal proceedings in the court would take place according to the summons.
 Hence, in a way the scope of legal proceedings was pre-decided.
 Lawyers from those times were serving the monarchy as professionals who were more concerned about ‘maintaining the knowledge about the scope of legal proceedings’, rather than the ‘law’ itself.
 For instance, if a Defendant ‘A’ was accused of robbery at the Plaintiff B’s shop, then the summons would contain first-hand information about the committed robbery.
 This information may be about the time of robbery, definition of the crime, the defendant’s motivation to do the crime and so on.
 But there would be no scope for making the necessary amendments as the law suit progresses in the court.